aspose-words/Aspose.Words-Documentation/java/getting-started/features/aspose-words-for-android-via-java-features/licensing/_index.md

 ## Exception - Cannot find license filename

 When you download a license you've bought, the license file is named **Aspose.Words.Android.Java.lic** by default.
 The license file is downloaded through your browser and some browsers recognize the license file as XML and append an .xml extension to the name.
-The downloaded file becomes **Aspose.Words.Andriod.Java.lic.XML**.
+The downloaded file becomes **Aspose.Words.Android.Java.lic.XML**.

 When Microsoft Windows is configured to hide extensions of known file types (unfortunately this is default in most Windows installations), the license file is listed as **Aspose.Words.Android.Java.lic** in Windows Explorer.
 It looks like the expected file name.
 If you call License.SetLicense and pass 'Aspose.Words.Android.Java.lic', you'll see and exception because there is no such file.